Land and Heritage

 Diane is a fearless adventurer, and her travels have included a teaching fellowship in India, study of the Mayan culture on the Yucatan Peninsula, and a winter working on organic farms and a turtle refuge in Uruguay, SA.
 She has also participated in Spanish language immersion programs in Guatemala and Uruguay.
 In the summer of 2015 she realized a life-long dream, taking students to the Peruvian Amazon to conduct research on the effect of climate change on the flooded forest.

-Will Orndorff, Educator Associate
+Will Orndorff, Educator Associate for Curriculum and Evaluation

 Born and raised in Maryland, Will spent most of his childhood camping and running outdoors for scouts and cross country.
 He hiked multiple sections of the Appalachian Trail while discussing his favorite animal signs with his friends.
 After graduating from high school Will traveled south to Lynchburg, VA to study Environmental Science.
 While at Lynchburg College he competed in cross country and track, while working at their outdoor recreation center, and volunteering as a meteorologist for the tv program.
 During the summers he worked as a lifeguard, at a camp in Honesdale, PA, and an adventure park in Savage, MD.
 After graduating from college Will traveled north to Lanesboro, MN to become a naturalist fellow at Eagle Bluff ELC.
 While in Minnesota he taught a variety of classes from history to adventure to sciences.
 At the end of the fellowship Will decided to come back to the east coast where he flexed his adventure muscles at Adventure Links in Clifton, VA.
 There he taught a variety of outdoor science materials while also taking groups paddling, caving, rock climbing, and through team building courses.
 Will is an adventure lover who goes outdoors as much as possible.